Allocation of Work and Transfer between Teams

 - Early Help - Where a professional raises concerns about a child which appears suitable for early help (i.e. there is no Child Protection concern but there are additional needs that may well require a multi-agency response) the referrer will be asked to complete an assessment for early help;

 - Child and Family Assessment – if an assessment is deemed necessary this will be sent to the relevant Children and Families Team to complete.
-The Safeguarding Hub does not undertake assessments.
+The CCASS does not undertake assessments.

 Requests from Courts for Section 7 and 37 Reports